theelims/ESP32-sveltekit/docs/structure.md

 ## Features

 The back end provides a JSON which features of the back end are enabled by the [feature selection](buildprocess.md#selecting-features).
-It is fetched with the page load and made available in the `$pages`-store and can be accessed on any site with `$page.data.features`.
+It is fetched with the page load and made available in the `pages`-store and can be accessed on any site with `page.data.features`.
 It is used to hide any disabled setting element.

 ## Delete `demo/` Project